-257th Army Band parades for Independence Day
+257th Army band parades for Independence Day

-Members of the 257th Army Band, District of Columbia National Guard, march past National Independence Day Parade attendees on Constitution Ave. in Washington July 4th, 2025.
+Members of the 257th Army Band, District of Columbia National Guard, march past National Independence Day Parade attendees on Constitution Ave. in Washington July 4th, 2025, playing John Philip Sousa's "Corcoran Cadets March," a composition associated with D.C.
+National Guard heritage.
 The Band often supports District parades and the larger National Capital Region with an annual summer concert series.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Andrew Enriquez)

 |Date Taken: